AQA GCSE English Literature: A Christmas Carol revision guide – about oxford revise

 Oxford Revise AQA GCSE English Literature: A Christmas Carol covers everything that you need to revise for A Christmas Carol as part of AQA GCSE English Literature.

-Oxford Revise takes you through what to revise and how to do it.
-Revise your understanding of the characters, themes and methods you need for your exam.
+We take you through what to revise and how to do it.
+Explore your understanding of the characters, themes and methods you need for your exam.
 Learn the best way to approach exam questions and get plenty of practice for how to write your answers.

 Contents list